Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelExtensions.md

 ## Methods

-### GetNestedValidationContext(ViewModelBase viewModel, bool recursive)

-Gets the nested validation context.
-If recursive is ```true```, the validation context returned
-    will include all validation from all registered children.

-#### Parameters

-**viewModel**
-The view model.

-**recursive**
-If set to ```true```, the validation context will be merged with all children.

-#### Returns

-A combined [IValidationContext](#) of all the child view models and the viewModel itself.

-#### Remarks

-This method does not check for arguments for performance reasons and because it's private.

 ### GetValidationSummary(ViewModelBase viewModel, bool includeChildViewModelValidations)

-Gets the validation summary for the specified viewModel and, if specified, the children as well.

-    This method does not filter on any tag.
+Gets the validation summary for the specified viewModel and, if specified, the children as well.This method does not filter on any tag.

 #### Parameters